CBA Officers & Board of Managers 2021-2022

 and Leading Lawyers

-Ms. Grayson earned her bachelor’s degree from Franklin College and her J.D. from Indiana University’s School of Law.
+Ms. Grayson earned her bachelor’s degree from Franklin College and her J.D. from the Indiana University Maurer School of Law.
+She is admitted to the Illinois bar, several federal courts and the U.S. Supreme Court.

 First Vice President Timothy S. Tomasik